Trade/other name(s): Clolar

 Why would this drug be used?

-Clofarabine is used to treat acute lymphoblastic leukemia that has come back or that did not improve with at least 2 regimens of chemotherapy.
-It's used in children and young adults up to 21 years of age.
+Clofarabine is used to treat acute lymphoblastic leukemia (ALL).
+It’s used in children and young adults up to 21 years of age.
 It may also be used for other types of cancer.

 How does this drug work?

 Clofarabine belongs to the general group of chemotherapy drugs known as anti-metabolites.
 It prevents cells from making DNA and RNA, which stops the growth of cancer cells.

 - If you are allergic to anything, including medicines, dyes, additives, or foods.